aegis-iisc/Hegel-OOPSLA-2425-Artifact/Hegel_artifact.md

 ```

-### Kick the tires : Test Running Hegel
+### Kick the tires: Test Running Hegel

-Once, all the dependences, and the three tools are built as discussed above,
+Once all the dependences and the three tools are built as discussed above, we can run the following to start `kick-the-tires`:

 ```
 $ python3 quick_test.py

 ```
-The run will take in total around `7 minutes`, as Synquid and Hoogle timesout on various tests.
+The run will take a total of around `7 minutes`, as Synquid and Hoogle time out on various tests.
 This should produce files `./kick-tires.txt` and `./kick-tires-timings.txt`.
 The file `./kick-tires.txt` has rows of the following form:

 ```